10 Iconic Old Movies From 40S And 50S

 imdb

-My first pick is The Philadelphia Story, which stars Cary Grant, Katharine Hepburn, and James Stewart who are all very famous actors from this time period.
+My next pick is The Philadelphia Story, which stars Cary Grant, Katharine Hepburn, and James Stewart who are all very famous actors from this period.
 You might be wondering if Katharine Hepburn is related to Audrey Hepburn, but they’re actually not.
 Also, might recognize James Stewart from his most famous role as George Bailey in It’s a Wonderful Life.

 In a classic love story, there’s always the discussion of marriage and wealth.
 This story is no exception since Tracy, played by Katharine Hepburn, is from one of the most prominent families in Philadelphia.
-Her wedding is coming up, but we learn it’s actually her second marriage and her fiancée, George, is originally from a lower class family.
+Her wedding is coming up, but we learn it’s actually her second marriage, and her fiancée, George is originally from a lower-class family.
 Her ex-husband, C.K.
 Dexter Haven shows up and questions her decision.
 Plus, the tabloids enter the picture to report on her upcoming marriage.
 This is when everything starts to come into question as she acts upon her new feelings for the reporter, Mike, and her suppressed feelings for her ex-husband.

 A funny line you may have heard from this movie is “Where’s my wandering parakeet?”
-The film is full of quick wit and one liners just like this one.
+The film is full of quick wit and one-liners just like this one.

 9. Snows of Kilimanjaro, 1952